Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 GRS is highly relevant for performance apparel brands using recycled polyester or recycled nylon.
 Recycled polyester made from post-consumer plastic bottles (rPET) is a popular sustainable material story in activewear.
 GRS certifies that the recycled content claim is accurate and independently verified.

 GRS certification requires verification at each step of the supply chain — the fiber producer, yarn spinner, fabric mill, and garment manufacturer.
-A brand cannot simply use recycled fabric and claim GRS certification without all links in the chain being certified.
+A brand can't simply use recycled fabric and claim GRS certification without all links in the chain being certified.!Apparel manufacturing with sustainable and certified materials for eco-conscious brands

 B Corp Certification: Company Level

-B Corp certification is different from the fabric/product certifications above — it certifies the company rather than the product.
-A B Corp certified brand meets standards across governance, workers, community, environment, and customers.
+B Corp certification is different from the fabric/product certifications above (it certifies the company rather than the product).
+A B Corp certified brand meets Standards across governance, workers, community, environment, and customers.

 For apparel brands, B Corp certification is a holistic indicator of a company's commitment to social and environmental responsibility.
 It is a rigorous process requiring documentation and third-party assessment.
 Major fashion B Corps include Patagonia and Eileen Fisher.